Hayley J S Matthews Biography

-Hayley is a contemporary dancer and choreographer and a Rolfer (Structural Integration Practitioner).
-Her parents tell her she first started dancing at 1 years old, as she climbed and tumbled while her twin sister sat and read books.
+Matthews is a contemporary dancer, Rolfer (Structural Integration Practitioner) and founder of ENSEMBLE.
+Her parents tell her she first started dancing at 1 years old, as she climbed and tumbled while her identical twin sister sat and read books.

 Hayley trained and continues to train with many other artists alongside Rolfing, making and performing including Russel Malipant (UK), Rosas (Brussels), Kirsty Simpson (UK), Ben Duke (UK), Chisato Ohno (UK/Israel), Tere O’Connor (US), Anton Lachky (Slovakia), Jordi Cortes (Spain), Miranda Tufnell (UK), Deborah Hay (UK), Lauren Potter (UK), Yael Flexor, Charles Linehan (UK), Gary Carter (UK), Matinacola (Germany), Rick Nodine (US/UK), Rosalind Crisp (Australia), Siobhan Davies (UK).